 The manor house, which the Faulkners sold in the 1930s, was a prisoner of war camp at the end of the war, having earlier been occupied by the Womens Land Army.
 It was subsequently unoccupied for many years and was allowed to deteriorate and was sadly demolished in the early seventies.
 Only the Dovecote remains of the original buildings.

 Over the last hundred years the lifestyle of the villagers has changed beyond recognition.
 At that time, almost everyone was involved in farming or market gardening, now people have a wide range of jobs, often commuting considerable distances.
-However, we still retain many of the traditions of a country village with much communal and social activity revolving around the church and the pub.
+However, we still retain many of the traditions of a country village with much communal and social activity revolving around the church, The Old Schoolroom and the pub.

 For additional information about the history of Charlton village please contact: